lemonstener/dog-lover/README.md

 Deployed with GitHub pages - https://lemonstener.github.io/dog-lover-fetch

 ## About
 This is my submission for the Fetch Rewards front-end assessment.
-Instructions https://frontend-take-home.fetch.com/

 ## Stack
 This is a React application built with Vite and TypeScript.
 The packages I used are: